Shipping Household Goods to Vietnam: Customs Cleared, Delivered to Your Door

 • June to November

-During mansoon season, storms can affect central and northern coasts.
+During monsoon season, storms can affect central and northern coasts.
 Sea schedules may shift and air cargo may face weather delays, so plan with flexibility.

 Customs